 believe there is nothing else to life than what our five senses can detect.

-Satan wants mankind to believe there is no such thing as a spirit in the
+Satan wants man to believe there is no such thing as a spirit in the

 any and all forms of spiritualism.
-Although there are all kinds of evidence
+Although there is much evidence

-to support God’s existence, the creation itself is proof of that, still
+to support God’s existence, for the creation itself is proof of that, still

 secularism persists and interprets all things through the lens of nature.

-When whole societies accept these things as a viable worldview, it makes the
+When whole societies accept these things as viable, it makes the

 (180i) Works of the devil